 Timing is of great importance to make the transition smooth.
 Our goal is to sit down with a client going through this transition about 2-3 months prior to their Medicare starting.
 We then get all of the plans lined up and ready to go before helping to remind you to make the cancellations through the marketplace.
-If you are currently enrolled in a Healthcare Marketplace plan and receiving monthly premium tax credits, be aware that you will no longer qualify for those credits when you turn 65 and are eligible for Medicare.
+If you are currently enrolled in a BeWellnm marketplace plan and receiving monthly premium tax credits, be aware that you will no longer qualify for those credits when you turn 65 and are eligible for Medicare.
 If you have a Marketplace plan now, you can keep it until your Medicare coverage starts.
 Then, you can cancel the Marketplace plan without penalty.
 We keep it smooth, easy, and seamless.
 Here are some helpful hints you will want to keep in mind:

 When to apply for Medicare